A merging of masterpieces: Vivaldi’s The Four Seasons and the Baroque magnificence of Karlskirche church. But is the concert worth the ticket?

 (I can get a bit effusive.)

 Formal concert attire is not required.
-I saw folk in t-shirts, for example, but remember that Karlskirche is a working church.
+I saw folk in t-shirts, for example, but remember that Karlskirche is a working Catholic church.
 I have more advice on concert dress codes here.

 How to get there